lexoyo/www.stastic.net/_posts/2019-08-29-how_to_edit_the_home_page_.md

 When you create a page in Stastic, you can set the layout of this page (see the drop down list at the bottom while editing a page?).
 Some layouts light simply ignore the content of your page and simply display HTML content.
 This is often done for home pages which might have a more complex design than just one text content.
 Note that sometimes, these "hard coded pages" take some settings of your website into accout.

 > Very often, to edit the title displayed on your home page, change the title in the settings of your website.
 See the section "[Stastic UI, the general settings]" to learn more about this.
+> Other interesting section: "[Why does I get the message "this page is not editable"?]"

 If a page you need to edit is a "hard coded page" and has no way to change it throug page content nor general settings, then you have several things to try in order to change its content: